cjdimalaluan/upcm_msrs.github.io/README.md

-# UPCM CHED MSRS Scholars Guide
+# 📚 UPCM MSRS Scholars Guide

-A multi-page responsive and accessible site hosted on GitHub Pages.
-Built with Tailwind CSS and optimized for performance and SEO.
+A multi-page, responsive, and accessible static website for CHED-MSRS scholars at the University of the Philippines College of Medicine.
+Built by scholars, for scholars.

+...

+(Use full version from earlier `README.md` response.)